williameiji/cars/README.md

 # cars

-Exercise to start a rest api with java and "add" a car with the post route.
+Exercise for starting a rest API with java and implementing data persistence.

 ## Routes